schatzjmae84/swd-unit2-finalProject-Jill-S/README.md

 Are you new to the city of St. Louis?
 Do you have a pup that you are wanting to take out exploring with you?
 Well, you have come to the right place!
 The Doggy Destination App is geared towards dog owners in the city that are looking for some "pup places" where they can be with their pup, still have fun, and maybe meet some other dog owners in the area.
 The user can choose from three different activity categories:  Outdoor Activities, Social Settings, and Pup Events in the area.
 Once they have decided on an activity, then they can choose from a list of destinations in order to find the new pup place they are searching for!
 There is also a reviews page for them to check out so they can read about other's experiences, and see if they are interested in checking out that destination.
 I thought of creating this app because I am a dog Mom myself, and was curious about places I could take my pup in the city.
 St. Louis is a very dog friendly area, and I wanted others to get to see what is out there for both human and pups to enjoy together. 😊

-## ✍️ Authors
+## ✍️ Author

 I am Jill Schatz, and I am a new software developer that is about to finish up a crazy fun cohort with LaunchCode.
-This is my final project, and it was so much fun to create and to get to expand on the knowledge of what we learned during our class.
-I am excited to continue to learn, and put more fun and helpful apps like this out in the world! 🌸
+This is my final project, and it was so much fun to create and to get the opportunity to expand on the knowledge of what we learned during our class.
+I am excited to continue to grow in the world of tech and software development, and to get the chance to put more fun and helpful apps like this out in the world! 🌸

 ## 💾 Creating Your Database